"The most valuable of all talents is that of never using two words when one will do." -Thomas Jefferson

 I must write in my own words using my own sentence structure based on my own understanding.
 Om. (repeat)

 To avoid problems of either unintentional or intentional plagiarism, read the information on plagiarism and expected citation format.
-Many students incorrectly think they already understand these issues; not understanding them can get you into trouble that neither of us need.
+Many students incorrectly think they already understand these issues; not understanding them can create trouble that neither of us need.

 STEP 5: Submit your report